SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

         content:
           -
             type: text
-            text: 'The Institute looks forward to the 30th annual ' -
+            text: 'The Midwest Institute for Sexuality and Gender Diversity looks forward to the 30th annual ' -
             type: text
             marks: